SentToDevNull/TitanVision/README.md

 # TitanVision

-## What This Repository Consists Offset
+## What This Repository Consists Of

 * `main.py` - the main program; it uses multiple threads to handle ...           serving camera streams and sending pertinent values out to